parallaxinc/PropWare/CMakeForPropware.md

 -------

 CMake options allow you to have fine-grain control over what compilation flags are used by default.
-Most users will want to leave all options set to their default values, but those doing special projects or using conflict libraries can change the options to suit their needs.
+Most users will want to leave all options set to their default values, but those doing special projects or using conflicting libraries can change the options to suit their needs.

 ### 32_BIT_DOUBLES